 Alexander Nagel (Rail): Recently I was reading a book about Michelangelo’s David where the scholar wonders why Michelangelo showed him as a fully grown young man, rather than as a prepubescent boy, the way Donatello and Verrocchio represent the figure.
 And my thought was: Really?
-What would a prepubescent boy look like as a fourteen-foot-tall statue?
+What would a prepubescent boy look like as a seventeen-foot-tall statue?
 I thought, I must ask Charley what he thinks about this.

-Charles Ray: Alex, I have been trying to respond to your question in a simple and clear manner, but the problem you mention has run away with the question of what would a fourteen-foot prepubescent boy look like.
-I think a fourteen-foot eleven- or twelve-year-old boy would look just like a normal-sized kid, but its size would bring a feeling of uncanniness to the viewer’s mind.
+Charles Ray: Alex, I have been trying to respond to your question in a simple and clear manner, but the problem you mention has run away with the question of what would a seventeen-foot prepubescent boy look like.
+I think a seventeen-foot eleven- or twelve-year-old boy would look just like a normal-sized kid, but its size would bring a feeling of uncanniness to the viewer’s mind.
 Scale has less to do with size than we first think.
 A sculpture can lack scale, yet have an enormous size.
 (It’s really big!
 I heard that a bus once hit a di Suvero that was temporarily installed in Minneapolis.
 The sculpture won and the bus lost in this particular accident.
 But the large di Suvero is created and exists in a normal scale of I-beams and construction cranes.)
 The shoe on your foot has the same scale that the enormous shoe in the repair shop window has.
 Your shoe protects and gives style and support to your foot.
 The shoemaker’s sign allows you to spot his or her store from across the street.
 Both sizes share our everyday functional scale.
 To change scale rather than size, the world and its space must change too.
 This, of course, does not happen with signage or the spooky uncanniness of Tom Thumb or a big kid squatting between the floor and ceiling of a perfectly normal museum space.

 It took me a long time to win my battle with the surreal in making figures larger or smaller than life size.
 My first proposal for Boy with Frog mistook size for scale; it was a monument close to twenty-five or thirty feet tall.
 The boy was standing on the very edge of the Punta della Dogana in Venice, dangling the frog out over the water.
 I brought a foam mockup to Venice, and Mr. Pinault and his team were thrilled because the figure could be clearly seen from St. Mark’s.
 I was happy but uneasy, and as I flew home from Venice, I had the thought, “If I made it at fifty feet, you could see it from the airport.”
 I had proposed a giant boy, rather than a sculpture of a boy.
 I returned to Venice and reinvestigated the relationship of my figure to the surrounding city.
 To make a long story short, which perhaps I’ve talked about too much in the past, I made the figure of the boy just large enough to hold his ground on the Dogana.
 It was important that the sculpture not become the vista, but be embedded within the greater scene of the city.
 If he were to stay, he would need to become a citizen, rather than a tourist or a monument.
 His height is around nine feet, but while working on him, I never measured that precisely.
 The armature of the sculpture does not exist from the feet to the head, but is a trajectory from the boy’s eyes to the frog.
 Packed along the trajectory of this invisible armature is boyhood in the real, rather than the depicted.